 modify these attributes as they refer to the default schema provided by Magento.

-defines a router for the frontend area, whereas <router id="admin">
+example, <router id="standard"> defines a router for the frontend area, whereas <router id="admin"> defines a router

 for the admin area.

-element represents a specific route in Magento 2.
-It consists of three attributes: id
+The <route> element represents a specific route in Magento 2.
+It consists of three attributes: id, frontName, and

 - The

-, disables the route.
-This can be useful when you want to temporarily deactivate a route without removing it from theroutes.xml
+disabledattribute, when set totrue, disables the route.
+This can be useful when you want to temporarily deactivate a route without removing it from theroutes.xmlfile.

 Example